IBM/aspera-cli/docs/README.erb.md

 - Start with `--`
 - Have a name, in lowercase, using `-` as word separator in name  (e.g. `--log-level=debug`)
 - Have a value, separated from name with a `=`
-- Can be used by prefix (avoid), provided that it is unique.
+- Can be used by prefix (not recommended), provided that it is unique.
 E.g. `--log-l=debug` is the same as `--log-level=debug`
 - Is optional on command line (it has a default value or no value)
+- whose position is not significant, but order is significant

 Exceptions:

 - Some options accept a short form, e.g. `-Ptoto` is equivalent to `--preset=toto`, refer to the manual or `-h`.
 - Some options (flags) don't take a value, e.g. `-N`
-- The special option `--` stops option processing and is ignored, following command line arguments are taken as arguments, including the ones starting with a `-`.
+- The special option `--` stops option processing and is ignored, following command line arguments are taken as **Positional Arguments**, including the ones starting with a `-`.

 Example: